-After installing seat, pull upward on front of seat to be sure it is locked in position.
-If seat is loose, it could shift during vehicle operation and startle the rider, causing loss of control which could result in death or serious injury.
+After installing seat, pull upward on front of seat to be sure it is in locked position.
+While riding, a loose seat can shift causing loss of control, which could result in death or serious injury.
+(00070a)

 Final Swingarm Inspection